SEPTEMBER 2022 -

 Appeals in relation to the available funding

-Appeals may be made to the Steering Committee in regard to the overall amount of funding available.
+Appeals may be made to the Steering Committee in relation to the overall amount of funding available.
 These appeals must be made in writing and within two weeks of notification of the sum involved.

-The National Executive will be required to notify its constituent branches and the nominated Education Centre of the overall amount available to the network and to a particular branch.
-Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the nominated Education Centre on an ongoing basis.
-The total amount claimed must not exceed the amount available.
-The nominated Education Centre will then pay the amount in question to the bank account of the TPN.
-Alternatively the Education Centre may be requested to pay the claims directly (see paragraph 4).
-Ongoing claims MUST be made as soon as an activity happens and no later than eight weeks after the event.
+The TPN coordinator will be required to notify constituent branches of the overall amount available to the TGA and to a particular branch.
+Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the TPN Coordinator within thirty days of the delivery of the activity.
+The total amount claimed must be based on standard TES payment rates and must not exceed the amount approved.
+The nominated Education Centre will then review and approve the claim and pay the amount in question to the bank account of the TPN.
+Ongoing claims MUST be made no later than 30 days after a meeting or activity.
 Late claims will incur in a 10% surcharge.

 Support for National Executives